Supporting Foster Youth & Families

 What advice would you give to someone who is trying to decide if becoming a foster parent is right for them?

-I would tell them to attend one of our resource family information sessions.
-They can call 888-811-1121 to reach our Outreach and Recruitment section within the Resource Family Recruitment and Approval Division.
-Sessions are held regularly throughout the community, giving prospective foster parents ongoing opportunities to ask questions and learn more.
+I would invite them to visit FosterLAKids.org to learn more about becoming a resource parent.
+They can submit the Resource Family Approval application and complete the online orientation from here, which are first steps to becoming a resource parent.
+They can also call our Foster and Adoption Recruitment line at 888.811.1121 to ask questions.
 There are also so many other ways to help, so if it turns out that they aren’t quite ready for a full-fledged parenting role, I encourage them to visit our website to explore volunteer opportunities with DCFS, their community and other foster care programs.

 How can foster parents make a positive impact on the lives and well-being of children, youth and teens?